Azure/portaldocs/portal-sdk/generated/top-design-responsive.md

 - **Grids** are considered two dimensional content.
 They will render an horizontal scrollbar based on the sum of the column widths overflowing the container.
 - **Charts** are considered two dimensional content.
 They will render an horizontal scrollbar if the chart is overflowing its container.

+***

 <a name="responsive-design-with-ibiza-sdk-responsive-design-techniques"></a>
 ## Responsive design techniques

 This "[Responsive design techniques](https://docs.microsoft.com/en-us/windows/uwp/design/layout/responsive-design)" document is part of the Universal Windows Platform apps documentation.
 The design techniques illustrated within are the same for the web.
 These techniques were used to implement the responsive updates to the Ibiza portal.
 Familiarity with these techniques should help guide decisions when updating existing content for responsiveness.

+***

+<a name="responsive-design-with-ibiza-sdk-evaluating-existing-content"></a>
+## Evaluating existing content

+To help investigate the current state of readiness, the portal exposes an evaluation tool that hosts the content in a responsive container.
+An additional tool renders the content at the minimum width it shall render to pass the accessibility criterion for Reflow.

+>**Note:** It isn't always obvious if the tool is active or not since not all content reacts to it toggling on or off.
+The tool is active if the top bar of the portal adopts a green tint.

+<a name="responsive-design-with-ibiza-sdk-evaluating-existing-content-responsive-container-preview-tool"></a>
+### Responsive container preview tool

+This tool forces content to render in a container that is fully responsive.
+The content is rendered as if it was marked as `reflowReady`, the last step to enable responsive content.
+Browser window resize, or zoom actions, will influence the content rendering.
+All layout issues that cause scrolling in two dimensions should be investigated, as is content that is cut into the overflow without a scrollbar to access it.

+To activate this tool, while focus is within non-iframe content, access the portal debugging tools with the `Ctrl+Alt+D` keyboard shortcut.
+Alternatively, do a long press on the login avatar for 5 seconds and select `Debugging tools` in the dialog that appears.
+In the lower right corner, a crude UI with options will appear.
+Under the accessibility label, select the `Reflow flexible` option.
+Turn it off using the `Reflow off` option.

+>**Tip:** Most browsers' developer tools include a *"Responsive design mode"*.
+Using preset values, or the draggable size handles of the free form option, it is possible to preview how the content react to viewport size changes.
+Add a custom value of *ReflowMin* with 320px by 256px for evaluating the minimum required render without having to hassle with the browser window size or zoom!

 ***